CorbanSwain/Git-Tutorial/git_install.md

-# Getting started with Git and GitHub
+# Getting Started with Git and GitHub

 ## Creating A GitHub Account
 *You'll need a GitHub account to use Git most effectively, if you already have